 - Sit in on a similar type of hearing—the rules of most courts and tribunals allow people to watch proceedings although sometimes the court or tribunal room will be closed to the public if a matter is sensitive.

-- Access information from community legal centres, websites of courts or tribunals or law libraries—the Supreme Court of Queensland Library is open to the public.
+- Access information from community legal centres, websites of courts or tribunals, or law libraries—the Supreme Court Library Queensland is open to the public.

 - Make contact with a duty lawyer service, if one is available, on arrival at the court or tribunal on the day of a hearing to obtain assistance and legal advice; in the family law jurisdiction such a service is provided in the Family Law Courts, by Caxton Legal Centre and Legal Aid Queensland.